Ayesha-Siddiquaa/Entity_Relationship_Diagrams/README.md

 Suppose you are given the following requirements for a simple database for the National Hockey League (NHL):

-a.
-The NHL has many teams.
+a.The NHL has many teams.
-b.
-Each team has a name, a city, a coach, a captain, and a set of players.
-c.
-Each player belongs to only one team.
-d.
-Each player has a name, a position (such as left wing or goalie), a skill level, and a set of injury records.
-e.
-A team captain is also a player.
-f.
-A game is played between two teams (referred to as host_team and guest_team) and has a date (such as May 11th, 1999) and a score (such as 4 to 2).
+b.Each team has a name, a city, a coach, a captain, and a set of players. c.Each player belongs to only one team. d.Each player has a name, a position (such as left wing or goalie), a skill level, and a set of injury records. e.A team captain is also a player. f.A game is played between two teams (referred to as host_team and guest_team) and has a date (such as May 11th, 1999) and a score (such as 4 to 2).

 Construct a clean and concise ER diagram for the NHL database.